In this guide about reading food labels, we will discuss:

 With so many different options in the grocery store these days, it can be confusing to figure out which products are actually the best and healthiest.
 This is why I always make sure to read the labels, beyond just the front of the packaging, so that I know exactly what I am purchasing (or choosing to leave on the shelf).

-Here are my top tips as a Board Certified Nutritionist for reading and understanding food labels like a pro:
+Here are my top tips as a Holistic Nutritionist for reading and understanding food labels like a pro:

 Never take any notice of what’s on the front of the packaging – it is purely for marketing purposes.
 Companies spend a ton of money to convince you that their products are the best.
 Terms like “natural” and “low fat” do not have any real meaning, and packaging that looks wholesome and green is meant to subconsciously trick you into thinking the product is healthy.
 Instead, flip the package around to see what’s on the back (the front is for marketing, the back is for science).

 The ingredients section is the key part of the package, so make sure to always read the ingredients.
 They are listed in order from most to least, so the first ingredient is the most prevalent, and the last ingredient is the least prevalent.
 Ingredients to take note of are added sugars, fillers and preservatives, artificial colors and flavors and anything else that you can’t pronounce or would never cook with at home.
 Ideally, products should be made with only simple ingredients that you can find in your kitchen and could make yourself, but in the interest of time are choosing a prepared, packaged food.
 I try to purchase products that contain only organic ingredients as well whenever possible.